Kevin-Jay-Roberts21/math4610/homework4.md

 ## Task 4

+I created the code for this task [here](https://github.com/Kevin-Jay-Roberts21/math4610/blob/master/approximating_functions/second_derivative_approx.py)

+I skipped on creating a software manual for this code because the code is very very simple.
+We simply take an exact solution and an approximation and find the absoluate error and the relative error.
+Both of which can be achieved in one line of code.

-I've created the shared library, and the code can be found, again, [here](https://github.com/Kevin-Jay-Roberts21/math4610/tree/master/c_code).
+To finish, I created a shared library.
+The c_code can be found HERE

-Here is a picture of the process: [click here](https://github.com/Kevin-Jay-Roberts21/math4610/blob/master/homework3_images/task4_image.png)

 ## Task 5